RepubblicaTech/rtos/README.md

 `make run` Compiles the code, creates a bootable ISO image and launches qemu with such image

 `make debug` Same as above, but launches GDB according to the settings given by the `debug.gdb` file.
 Useful for kernel debugging with QEMU.

+# Other useful stuff
+I included a `.vscode` folder which includes the `c_cpp_properties.json` settings file that provides an enviroment specific to this project when using VSCode.